jonathancross/jc-docs/Github markdown bug.md

 1. What happened to my code below!?

         some code here

-2. I need to add back formatting with backtics:
+2. I need to add format with backtics to make it look like code again:

     `some code here`